rcrowther/django-tml/README.md

     - item 2
     - item 3

-    And finally, a couple of useful tricks [a(https://www.etymonline.com/) here is an anchor].
+    And finally, a couple of useful tricks {a(https://www.etymonline.com/) here is an anchor}.

     If you use the Prism parser (or the template tag ''tml_uml_prism'), the ''pre' block is tricked into being a codeblock, and the tagname is tricked into being the language specifier.
 Like this,